Skip to content

 A[[User]] -.-> C(Passwordless Login) -.-> E{Email ID Same?};

-The aggregate login feature does not work for the custom IAM providers such as Cognito.
+Aggregate login feature does not work for the following providers:

-If a user has the same email ID registered with say a social provider and with Cognito, logging into an app using Cognito will create a new unique user account even if the user uses the same email as the one used with a social provider or via the passwordless option.
-What this means is that the wallet address for the same user will be different when Cognito is used to log in and subsequently a social provider or passwordless login is used by the same user having the same email ID.
+If a user has the same email ID registered with these providers, logging into an app using either of them will create a new unique user account even if the user uses the same email as the one used with other social login provider or via the passwordless option.